tmtxt/tmtxt.github.com/_posts/2014-03-20-browserify-bring-nodejs-modules-to-browser.md

 # Note for using with front-end libraries

-Some front-end libraries such as jQuery, jQuery plugins (jQuery UI) and other libraries that uses jQuery (like Twitter Bootstrap), my advice is that you should not use it with browserify.
+For some front-end libraries such as jQuery, jQuery plugins (jQuery UI) and other libraries that uses jQuery (like Twitter Bootstrap), my advice is that you should not use it with browserify.
 For example, jQuery registers itself as the `$` symbol or `jQuery` with the global `window` object and the other libraries